3dgeo-heidelberg/etrainee/course/module2/module2.md

 - Basics of statistics
 - Basics of geoinformation systems and handling raster/vector data
 - Principles of remote sensing
-- Basic programming skills (R and Earth Engine JavaScript will be used here)
+- Basic programming skills (R and Google Earth Engine JavaScript will be used here)

 Follow **[this link](../module0/module0.md)** for an overview of the listed prerequisites and recommendations on external material for preparation.